travelling-mango/azure-database-migration174/README.md

 ## 2 - Migrate to Azure SQL Database
 - Create an SQL database on [Azure](https://portal.azure.com/) and a corresponding SQL server that uses an SQL authentication system - this will be the target database.
 After the SQL database has been created, make sure to populate the firewall rules with the VM IP address.

-- Now, in order to connect the VM to the target database, download [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall).
+- Now, in order to connect the VM to the target database, first download [Azure Data Studio](https://learn.microsoft.com/en-us/azure-data-studio/download-azure-data-studio?tabs=win-install%2Cwin-user-install%2Credhat-install%2Cwindows-uninstall%2Credhat-uninstall).
+Then launch it and create a connection to the locally stored AdventureWorks sample database, as well as to the newly created SQL database on Azure.
+Make sure to choose *True* for the Trust Server Certificate when doing this so that the connection is encrypted and secure.

 ## 3 - Backup & Restore Data